YconquestY/cs-629/README.md

 For this initial version of part a, you can use a simplified implementation where both threads fly through a single queue per stage of the processor, resulting in both threads potentially stalling each-other.

 We are going to have two mutually exclusive Fetch stages that will fetch the appropriate instruction from each thread.

-Both threads will start at 0 and diverge.
-In each of your queues, you will want to keep track of which thread it is associated with.
+Both threads will start at pc 0 and at some point will diverge.
+In each of your queues, you will want to keep track of which thread the corresponding instruction is associated with.
 In this SMT processor, Decode, Execute, and Writeback will handle both.

 <img src="overview.png" alt="Design" width=600>